azavea/raster-vision/docs/qgis.rst

 .. image:: _static/qgis/qgis-experiment-loaded.png
    :align: center

-You can select which data type you want form each scene in the "Layers to Load" section.
+You can select which data type you want from each scene in the "Layers to Load" section.
 You can also select Scenes that you want to load from the list boxes.

-You can choose one of your configued :ref:`qgis style profile` from the "Style Profile" box.
+You can choose one of your configured :ref:`qgis style profile` from the "Style Profile" box.
 All incoming layers will be styled according to the style profile.

-When you're satisfied with your choices, pressing OK and the project will load in QGIS.
-This will clear the current project in QGIS and load the new layers - if you already have layers, it will confirm that you want to clear out your project.
+When you're satisfied with your choices, press OK and the project will load in QGIS.
+This will clear the current project in QGIS and load the new layers - if you already have layers, it will confirm that you want to clear your project.

 The layers that load will have the following naming conventions: